-Though Haemodialysis treatment has therapeutic effect on Chronic Kidney Disease the patients are faced with physical, psychological and social stressors which give rise to emotions of fear, helplessness and depression.
-The treatment also involves limitation in the manner of eating and drinking as well as in physical activities.
-In turn, the intensity of mental and somatic symptoms largely affects the levels of the Quality of Life as perceived by patients.
-At the same time the occurrence of the negative symptoms of Dialysis therapy (such as pain, sleep disorder, depression, the weakening associated with fluctuations in blood pressure, and stomach ache) or limitations resulting from the illness reduce the Quality of Life and cause the illness to be perceived as burdensome.
-Patients suffering from Chronic Kidney Disease also give up other activities such as sports, hobbies, social activities and personal development.
+On average a patient on Dialysis treatment takes 19 tablets a day - tablets to treat anaemia, muscle cramps, Diabetes, Hypertension, to remove excess fluid, excess salt and excess phosphates.
+Though dialysis treatment has therapeutic effect on Chronic Kidney Disease the patients are faced with physical, psychological and social stressors which give rise to emotions of fear, helplessness and depression.

+Dialysis involves limitations in the manner of eating and drinking as well as in physical activities.
+In turn, the intensity of mental and somatic symptoms largely affects the Quality of Life of patients.
+At the same time the occurrence of the negative symptoms of this therapy (such as pain, sleep disorder, depression, the Page 5 of 67 weakening associated with fluctuations in blood pressure, and stomach ache) or limitations resulting from the illness further lead to poor Quality of Life and cause the illness to be perceived as burdensome with limited activities such as sports, hobbies, social activities and personal development.

-Living a life with coping mechanism like self-care, interpersonal skills, selfefficiency, positive response to problems and social support networks can all improve the patient's response to illness.
-At the Unit it has been found that giving sufficient attention to health-promoting behaviors such as good nutrition, selfrealization, stress reduction, proper sports, and fitting leisure time can improve the quality of life of patients.
-Ignorance of such health promoting behaviours can lead to increased hospitalization rates, morbidity and mortality and even suicidal behaviour.
-Hospitalizations are frequent among dialysis patients, and reducing repeated hospitalizations could decrease costs and improve outcome.
-Implementation of the Best Practice at the Unit has decreased the number of admissions of patients by 46%.
+At the Unit we empower and encourage our patients to live a life with coping mechanism like self-care, interpersonal skills, self-efficiency, positive response to problems and social support networks.
+All these, combined together, have shown to improve patients' response to illness.
+At the Unit it has been found that giving sufficient attention to health-promoting behaviors such as advice on good nutrition, self-realization, stress reduction, proper sports, and fitting leisure time can improve the Quality of Life of patients.
+Ignorance of such health promoting behaviours leads to depression, poor compliance to treatment, increased hospitalization rates, morbidity and mortality and even suicidal behaviours.
+Hospitalizations are frequent among dialysis patients, and reducing repeated hospitalizations decrease costs and improve outcomes.
+Implementation of the Best Practice at the Unit has decreased the number of admissions of patients by 71%.

-Health promotion has been the desired objective of dialysis treatment at the Unit.
-Achieving the highest level of functioning not only improved the Quality of life of the patients but rewarded the staff through positive feedbacks that improvement produced.
-The therapeutic environment has been improved through better communication and positive attitudes through systematic application of the guidelines introduced at the Unit.
-This innovative practice has led to more active participation of patients in their care, which is also known as self- care.
+Health promotion has been the desired objective of all team members at the Unit.
+Achieving the highest level of functioning not only improved the Quality of Life of the patients but rewarded the staff through positive feedbacks that improvement produced.
+This therapeutic environment has been improved through innovative practices, better communication and positive attitudes through systematic application of the Clinical Guidelines for Practice introduced at the Unit in year 2017 and reviewed last year.
+This innovative practice has led to more active participation of patients in their care, which is also known as self-care.
 It has been observed that when maximum health is the focus of care, activities to achieve health are part of routine clinical contact, not additional effort requiring more staff.
 Fundamental to achieving health is Evidence Based Practice, infection control, adequate dialysis, control of anaemia, good nutrition, and attention to comorbid conditions.